glenmeyerowitz/CS251A-Final_Project/README.md

 The benchmark for this project is a simple 3-layer Neural Network for digit recognition.
 The benchmark is based on previous work completed on the following repo: https://mmlind.github.io/Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition/.

+### Description of Files

+The "mod_gem5_files" folder shows the updates that were made in gem5 to allow for the fmad instruction to work.
+The "stats" folder has the gem5 output statistics for the different versions of the neural network.
+The "prof" files show the profiling results before and after the matrix multiplication tiling.

 ### Compile and run source code

 The repository comes with a pre-configured `makefile`.
 You can compile the source simply by typing